salindersidhu/Diskmap/README.md

-#Diskmap
+# Diskmap

-##Description:
+## Description:
-A disk space visualization utility.
+Diskmap is a hard drive space visualization utility.
 This program displays all the files and folders within a selected location as a rectangular map where each rectangle is proportional to the size of the file it represents.
 Each rectangular tile on the map is selectable; to select it simply hover over the tile with your mouse.
 Right click on a selected tile to bring up a popup menu containing options to rename, move and delete the selected file.
-The window can be resized for optimal viewing, it is recommend to use the application in fullscreen mode.
+For optimal viewing, it is recommend to use the application in full screen mode.

 <p align="center">
 	<img src="http://i1379.photobucket.com/albums/ah129/SalinderSid/screenshot1_zpskvquake8.png" alt="Screenshot1"/>